rushilshakya/lunaranjit/content/books/_index.md

 **Collateral Damage**

 Collection of poems about the collateral damage of US imperialism and capitalism.

+[children pray for gray days/collateral damage #1](https://chestnutreview.com/children-pray-on-gray-days/) (published in Chestnut Review 3:1)

 <br><br>